This article contains a list of the best TVET colleges in South Africa and how to apply for one for the 2023–2024 academic year.

 2. Scholarships for Students who Qualify

-There are scholarship offers from third-parties to deserving students
+There are scholarship offers from third-parties for deserving students

-There are a variety of third party scholarship opportunities available to students in technical fields.
-For example, in the aviation space, there are external scholarships in the areas of Aviation Flight, Aviation Maintenance Technology, as well as Aviation Electronics Technology/Avionics.
+There are a variety of third-party scholarship opportunities available to students in technical fields.
+For example, in the aviation space, there are external scholarships in the areas of Aviation Flight, Aviation Maintenance Technology, and aviation electronics technology/Avionics.

 3. Well-Known Industry Partners

-Large Universities are known for a large student to teacher ratios.
+Large Universities are known for having large student-to-teacher ratios.
 In TVET colleges, you’ll find much smaller class sizes.
 This allows for increased individualized learning and more personalized guidance.

-TVET colleges provide diverse options of courses that may not be found in other institution of higher learning from flight school to aircraft maintenance school, your choice will mostly be available no matter how rare the course is.
+TVET colleges provide diverse options of courses that may not be found in other institutions of higher learning.
+From flight school to aircraft maintenance school, your choice will mostly be available, no matter how rare the course is.

 6. Shorter Program Length

 Students tend to complete programs faster than traditional colleges, and training is hands-on.
-The course can be completed between 2-3 years.
+The course can be completed in 2–3 years.

 7. Many Locations

-TVET colleges have centres to choose from across South Africa.
-All you need to to do is check the one that is closer to your location.
+TVET colleges have centers to choose from across South Africa.
+All you need to do is check the one that is closer to your location.

 LIST OF BEST TVET COLLEGES IN SOUTH AFRICA WITH THEIR PROVINCES